ReneeBaumann/SuperCollider/README.md

 .play = makes the sound play

 Debbugging:
-Some issues I have run in with this code is the latency.
+Some issues I have run in with this code is the latency/delay.
 For some reason at times some of the sounds take longer than they should and it doesn't keep playing at the same speed.
 I tried closing the window and restarting but the issue seemed to persist.